How much math and programming do you need to take the Deep Learning Specialization on Coursera?

 Andrew Ng’s goal to train the next million AI experts begins with this Specialization.
-It’s been one of my favorite Specializations to take, and I found it very accessible to most people.
-However, there are some prerequisites required before you begin the course to get the most out of it.
+It’s been one of my favorite Specializations to take, and I found it very accessible.
+However, there are a few prerequisites that are useful to have before starting this Specialization.

 However, if you don’t have these prerequisites, don’t worry!
 It’s actually not hard to get the background knowledge necessary to implement these deep learning algorithms.

 “Intermediate” Python programming experience is suggested, so you should know the basics of the programming language, including Python data structures, loops, and how to write a function.
 If you’re completely new to Python, I recommend the Python for Everybody Specialization from the University of Michigan.
 Course 1 and Course 2 cover most of the information you need to know to be successful in the Deep Learning Specialization, in terms of Python knowledge.
-Though machine learning and deep learning use concepts and libraries that you may be less familiar with (like Python broadcasting and using the numpy library), the courses do provide optional assignments and cover these topics as well.
+Machine learning and deep learning use concepts that you may be less familiar with (like Python broadcasting and using the numpy library) and the courses do provide optional assignments to cover these.